Islamabad: Recent history

 Islamabad has attracted people from all over Pakistan, making it one of the most cosmopolitan and urbanised cities of Pakistan.
-As the capital city it has hosted a number of important meetings, such as the South Asian Association for Regional Cooperation summit in 2004.
+As the capital city it has hosted numerous important meetings, such as the South Asian Association for Regional Cooperation summit in 2004.

-In October 2005, the city suffered damage due to the 2005 Kashmir earthquake which had a magnitude of 7.6.
+The city suffered damage from the 2005 Kashmir earthquake which had a magnitude of 7.6.
 Islamabad has experienced a series of terrorist incidents including the July 2007 Siege of Lal Masjid (Red Mosque), the June 2008 Danish embassy bombing, and the September 2008 Marriott bombing.
-In 2011, four terrorism incidents occurred in the city, killing four people, including the murder of the Punjab Governor Salmaan Taseer.
+In 2011, four terrorist incidents occurred in the city, killing four people, including the murder of the Punjab Governor Salmaan Taseer.

 Construction of the Rawalpindi-Islamabad Metrobus, the region's first mass transit line, began in February 2014 and was completed in March 2015.
-The Rawalpindi Development Authority built the project at a cost of approximately Rs 24 billion, which was shared by both the Federal government and the provincial government of Punjab.
+The Rawalpindi Development Authority built the project at a cost of approximately Rs.
+24 billion, which was shared by both the Federal government and the provincial government of Punjab.